timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
-MusoBuddy is a comprehensive platform designed to streamline administrative tasks for musicians, including bookings, contracts, and invoices.
-Its main purpose is to reduce the administrative burden on musicians, allowing them to focus on creative work.
-The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists.
+MusoBuddy is a platform designed to streamline administrative tasks for musicians, including bookings, contracts, and invoices.
+Its core purpose is to reduce administrative burden, allowing musicians to focus on creative work.
+The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists by providing a comprehensive, integrated suite of tools.

 ## User Preferences
 Preferred communication style: Simple, everyday language.